Political Science 3300

 Crain/Twilight

-of the Books: What will life be like if people stop reading?/ The New
+the Books: What will life be like if people stop reading?/ The

-scribal élites.
-A major breakthrough occurred around 750 B.C.E.,
+by scribal élites.
+A major breakthrough occurred around 750

-the Greeks, borrowing characters from a Semitic language, perhaps
+B.C.E., when the Greeks, borrowing characters from a Semitic

-Phoenician, developed a writing system that had just twenty-four
+language, perhaps Phoenician, developed a writing system that had

-letters.
-There had been scripts with a limited number of characters
+just twenty-four letters.
+There had been scripts with a limited

-before, as there had been consonants and even occasionally vowels, but
+number of characters before, as there had been consonants and even

-the Greek alphabet was the first whose letters recorded every
+occasionally vowels, but the Greek alphabet was the first whose

-knew how to pronounce a word, you knew how to spell it, and you could
+you knew how to pronounce a word, you knew how to spell it, and

-sound out almost any word you saw, even if you’d never heard it before.
+you could sound out almost any word you saw, even if you’d never

 the Greek consciousness.”